natelistrom/natelistrom.github.io/_posts/2023-09-16-thesis-antithesis-synthesis.md

 The protagonist may face a temptation to return to the thesis.
 She must reject that temptation and completely inhabit the synthesis. <cite>(<a href="/bibliograpby#mazin2019">Mazin</a>)</cite>

 For example, there's a moment in _Star Wars: A New Hope_ in which Luke must choose between using the conventional method of defeating the enemy — represented by use of his targeting computer — versus giving himself up to the mystical Force tradition to which he has been introduced.
 At the enouragement of Obi-Wan to "Trust the Force," Luke chooses to believe.
-He switches off the targeting computer, and his decision results in success.
+He switches off the targeting computer, and his decision results in victory.

 The final surrender and letting go of the thesis definitively overcomes the antithesis.
 This restores a new, synthesis-based equilibrium to the world.